Machine Learning: The Basics: GD for Logistic Regression

-Here, we used the feature matrix $\mX=\big(\vx^{(1)},\ldots,\vx^{(\samplesize)}\big)^{T} \in \mathbb{R}^{\samplesize \times \featuredim}$ (see \eqref{equ_def_vec_matrix}) and the diagonal matrix $\mD = {\rm diag} \{d_{1},\ldots,d_{\samplesize}\} \in \mathbb{R}^{\samplesize \times \samplesize}$ with diagonal elements
+Here, we used the feature matrix $\featuremtx=\big(\featurevec^{(1)},\ldots,\featurevec^{(\samplesize)}\big)^{T} \in \mathbb{R}^{\samplesize \times \featuredim}$ (see \eqref{equ_def_vec_matrix}) and the diagonal matrix $\mD = {\rm diag} \{d_{1},\ldots,d_{\samplesize}\} \in \mathbb{R}^{\samplesize \times \samplesize}$ with diagonal elements

-We highlight that, in contrast to the Hessian \eqref{equ_hessian_linreg} obtained for the objective function arising in linear regression, the Hessian \eqref{equ_hessian_logreg} varies with the weight vector $\vw$.
-This makes the analysis of Algorithm \ref{alg:gd_logreg} and the optimal choice of step size somewhat more difficult compared to Algorithm \ref{alg:gd_linreg}.
-However, since the diagonal entries \eqref{equ_diag_entries_log_reg} take values in the interval $[0,1]$, for normalized features (with $\| \vx^{(\sampleidx)} \|=1$) the step size $\alpha=1$ ensures convergence of the GD updates \eqref{equ_update_logreg_GD} to the optimal weight vector $\vw_{\rm opt}$ solving \eqref{equ_smooth_problem_logeg}.
+We highlight that, in contrast to the Hessian \eqref{equ_hessian_linreg} of the objective function arising in linear regression, the Hessian \eqref{equ_hessian_logreg} of \gls{logreg} varies with the parameter vector $\weights$.
+This makes the analysis of Algorithm \ref{alg:gd_logreg} and the optimal choice for the \gls{learnrate} $\lrate$ more difficult compared to Algorithm \ref{alg:gd_linreg}.
+At least, we can ensure convergence of \eqref{equ_update_logreg_GD} (towards a solution of \eqref{equ_smooth_problem_logeg}) for the \gls{learnrate} $\lrate=1$ if we normalize feature vectors such that $\| \featurevec^{(\sampleidx)} \|=1$.
+This follows from the fact the diagonal entries \eqref{equ_diag_entries_log_reg} take values in the interval $[0,1]$.